 The Board of Directors annually decides on the performance-based bonus scheme.
 Remuneration is based on metrics deriving from annual targets.
-Such metrics may be determined at Group-, function-, department- and employee level.
-In addition to personal performance, bonus payout requires the fulfilment of the conditions set for Group- and/or company-level remuneration.
+Such metrics may be determined at Group-, function-, team- and employee level.
+In addition to achieving the annual targets, bonus payout requires the fulfilment of the conditions set for Group- and/or company-level remuneration.